CheckPointSW/sddc/README.md

 * A Check Point R80 SmartCenter Server (the management)

-* One or more cloud environments such as AWS or OpenStack (controllers)
+* One or more cloud environments such as AWS, Azure, GCP, or OpenStack (controllers)

 The script will: